 As a crazy busy, full time working Mom (and recent Grandma), I really look forward to Mother’s Day.
 The idea that the day is all about “me” is a relaxing thought.
-Often unrealistic, but I’m always optimistic.
+The latter is often unrealistic, but, nonetheless, I’m always optimistic.
 My wishlist for the day has always been pretty basic: a cup of coffee in bed, accompanied by a child-made breakfast, which can range from a bowl of cereal to a plate of cookies, and of course, a homemade card.
-Ideally this is also a day where everyone is nice to me and each other.
+Ideally, this is also a day where everyone is nice to me and each other.

 The perfect ending to the day would be a family dinner.
 Take out, leftovers, or a gourmet creation by my talented husband—it’s all the same to me, as long as I see smiles of those who make me grateful to be a Mother.